Brymes/TAC-Hymns-IOS/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## TODOS

+- Drawer for Tenets & Doctrine of TAC
+- Favorite Hymns
+- Update Hymns Online
+- Concurrency to Load JSON??
+- Categorise Hymns by
+  - Hymn No
+  - FirstLine
+  - Chorus
+  - Category
+- UX changes
+  - change language on Hymn View
+  - Jump to next hymn from Hymn View
+- Dark Mode
+- Loading Screen with Logo